vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 5. Enter `\\<Windows File Server shared location\>\wdav-update` (for help with this value, see [Download and unpackage](#download-and-unpackage-the-latest-updates)).

-6. Select **OK**, and then deploy the GPO to the VMs you want to test.
+6. Select **OK**, and then deploy the Group Policy Object to the VMs you want to test.

 ### PowerShell